 2. Activation of opioid systems: Research has found that several types of opioids may be released into the central nervous system during acupuncture treatment, thereby reducing pain.

-3. Changes in brain chemistry, sensation, and involuntary body functions: Studies have shown that acupuncture alter brain chemistry by changing the release of neurotransmitters and neurohormones.
+3. Changes in brain chemistry, sensation, and involuntary body functions: Studies have shown that acupuncture alters brain chemistry by changing the release of neurotransmitters and neurohormones.
 Acupuncture also has been documented to affect the parts of the central nervous system related to sensation and involuntary body functions, such as immune reactions and processes whereby a person’s blood pressure, blood flow, and body temperature are regulated.

 According to the NIH Consensus Statement on Acupuncture:

-Acupuncture as a therapeutic intervention is widely practiced in the United States.
+Acupuncture as a therapeutic intervention is widely practised in the United States.
 While there have been many studies of its potential usefulness, many of these studies provide equivocal results because of design, sample size, and other factors.
-However, promising results have emerged, for example, showing efficacy of acupuncture in adult postoperative and chemotherapy nausea and vomiting and in postoperative dental pain.
+However, promising results have emerged, for example, showing the efficacy of acupuncture in adult postoperative and chemotherapy nausea and vomiting and in postoperative dental pain.
 There are other situations such as addiction, stroke rehabilitation, headache, menstrual cramps, tennis elbow, fibromyalgia, myofascial pain, osteoarthritis, low back pain, carpal tunnel syndrome, and asthma, in which acupuncture may be useful as an adjunct treatment or an acceptable alternative or be included in a comprehensive management program.
 Further research is likely to uncover additional areas where acupuncture interventions will be useful.

 Increasingly, acupuncture is complementing conventional therapies.
 For example, doctors may combine acupuncture and drugs to control surgery-related pain in their patients.
-By providing both acupuncture and certain conventional anesthetic drugs, some doctors have found it possible to achieve a state of complete pain relief for some patients.
+By providing both acupuncture and certain conventional anaesthetic drugs, some doctors have found it possible to achieve a state of complete pain relief for some patients.
 They also have found that using acupuncture lowers the need for conventional pain-killing drugs and thus reduces the risk of side effects for patients who take the drugs.

 Currently, one of the main reasons people seek acupuncture treatment is to relieve chronic pain, especially from conditions such as arthritis or lower back disorders.
 Clinical studies show that acupuncture is effective in relieving both chronic (long-lasting) and acute or sudden pain.